-1. Infrastructure and access
+- 1. Infrastructure and access

-- Sufficiency of transport capacity

 - Effective third-party access

 - Independence of the TSO

 - Significant Transmission and Distribution pipeline networks, reflecting once much greater gas demand and role as key transit country for Russian gas to Europe - Over 30 bcm of gas storage (largest in Europe) - Interconnection points with Poland, Moldova, Romania, Hungary and Slovakia - Ukrtransgaz has signed a number of Interconnection Agreements (IAs) with the neighboring TSOs of Poland (Gaz-System), Hungary (FGSZ), Slovakia (Eustream) and Romania (Transgaz).
-Velke Kapusany IA is pending (source: EnC) - Since cessation of Russian imports to Ukrainian market, system has adapted to combination of transmission and distribution of domestic production and imports from the west of the country - Profound uncertainty on future of Russian transit of gas and thus future utilisation and value of transmission infrastructure
+Velke Kapusany IA is pending (source: EnC) - Prior to the cessation of Russian imports, Ukraine served as a transit country and significant market for Russian gas.
+Whilst it is still at least until end-2019 a significant transit country for Russian gas, it is now a destination market for imports from its neighbours other than Russia - A Profound uncertainty on future of Russian transit of gas and thus future utilisation and value of transmission infrastructure